 RIAS (Royal Incorporation for Architects in Scotland) Publication:

 Feasibility of Project & First Meeting

 The Home Architect will do the best to ensure you well informed of the aspects you need to consider to make your decision to proceed.
 We will discuss your requirements over the phone or by email, however we recommend a meeting on site where we will visit you at your home, and assess your project.
 During this consultation, we will listen carefully to your requirements and offer experienced advice and ideas as well as explain the entirety of what will be involved in your project.
 This visit also allows us to get an understanding of the existing home/building and identify possible problems or constraints which might affect proposals.
-This service and initial meeting is completely free with no obligation to proceed.
+We charge a small consultation fee of £40 for every appointment to cover travel and time

 Fee Quotation & Awareness of Other Costs